cedowens/Page-Finder/README.md

 */Command page (any interesting pages)

-*/Kuberntes nodes with system:anonymous viewing of the /pods page
+*Kuberntes nodes with system:anonymous viewing of the /pods page

 --------------------------
 Usage: